hb3p8/github-action-backblaze-upload/README.md

 # Backblaze B2 upload action

-GitHub Action for upload file to Backblaze B2
+GitHub Action to upload files or folders to Backblaze B2

 `file_input` can be a directory, the files gonna be uploaded recursively.